plebnet-dev/website/src/pages/privacy.md

 ## **5. Data Security**

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, or accessed in an unauthorized way, altered, or disclosed.
-We limit access to your personal data to those employees, agents, contractors, and other third parties who have a business need to know.
+We limit access to your personal data to only group members.

 ## **6. Data Retention**